76

 The next fear stage usually hits when a Great Dane puppy is about eight weeks old.
 This is when socialization should be in full swing, as the puppy is becoming fully aware of its surroundings and the people and animals in it.
 At this age, a puppy may show some fear of new environments, loud noises, or fast movement.

-Thoughtful puppy socialization and positive reinforcement are key at this stage to help the puppy overcome any fears that may try to stick around.
+Thoughtful puppy socialization and positive reinforcement are key at this stage to help the puppy overcome fears that may try to stick around.

 The Great Dane breed standard states that Great Danes should be ‘friendly and courageous’, NOT timid or aggressive.